There’s a lot to love about Lisbon.

 12. Time Out Market

-Opened in 2014, it consists of about four dozen bars, restaurants, and shops representing some of the best food and drink Lisbon has to offer.
-It’s a carefully curated food hall that puts Lisbon’s best burgers, best conservas, best pastel de nata, and more under one roof.
+Opened in 2014, it consists of about four dozen bars, restaurants, and shops representing some of the best Portuguese food and drink Lisbon has to offer.
+It’s a carefully curated food hall that puts the best food in Lisbon – ie the best conservas, the best pastel de nata, the best croquettes and more – under one roof.

 We enjoyed Time Out Market so much we wound up eating here three times during our stay in Lisbon.
 The only thing we didn’t like?
 It’s always crowded and difficult to find a seat!

-Bacalhau a bras is a popular Portuguese dish of shredded salted cod with onions and hand-cut french fries cooked with scrambled eggs.
+Bacalhau a bras is a Portuguese food favorite of shredded salted cod with onions and hand-cut french fries cooked with scrambled eggs.
 It’s rich, creamy, and absolutely delicious.

 This beautiful plate of marinated octopus and smoked duck from O Surf & Turf was fantastic as well.